 Released new “Supporting Choice and Self-Determination” videos (English & Spanish) in 2023.

-Through collaboration with the NC Bar Association and the NC Conference of Clerks, the “Guardianship Rights Bill” (SB 308) passed the Senate during the 2023 Long Session of the NC General Assembly and achieved the crossover date for passage in the House in 2023 or 2024.
+Through collaboration with the NC Bar Association and the NC Conference of Clerks, the “Guardianship Rights Bill” (Senate Bill 308) passed through the Senate and the House amended as Senate Bill 615, and Governor Roy Cooper signed it into law on September 28, 2023.

 What long-term changes are expected as a result of this initiative?